thephpleague/url/dev-master/components/host.md

 ### Filter labels

-You can also selectively remove labels using the `Host::filter` method which expect a `callable` function.
+You can also selectively remove labels using the `Host::filterByContent` method which expect a `callable` function.
 This function is used to filter labels according to their content.

 <p class="message-notice">This method is used by the <code>League\Url\Url</code> class as <code>Url::filterLabels</code></p>